Statistical inference for generative adversarial networks and other minimax problems: Consistent estimation

 \section{Consistent estimation}

-In the GAN setting both $\hat{\Theta}_{n}(\tau_{n})$ and $\Theta_{0}$ are typically set-valued and not singletons and an appropriate notion of distance between sets is required.
+In GAN minimax problems both $\hat{\Theta}_{n}(\tau_{n})$ and $\Theta_{0}$ are typically set-valued and not singletons and an appropriate notion of distance between sets is required.
 One commonly used generalization of the Euclidean distance $|\cdot|$ is the Hausdorff distance (see, e.g., \citealp[Sec 4.C]{rockafellar2009variational}, or \citealp[Appendix D]{molchanov2017theory}).
 For any two non-empty bounded subsets $A$ and $B$ of some Euclidean space, the Hausdorff distance between $A$ and $B$ is defined as

 where $d(a,B)=\inf_{b\in B}|a-b|$ is the shortest distance from the point $a$ to the set $B$.
 That is, the Hausdorff distance is the greatest distance from an arbitrary point in one of the sets to the closest neighboring point in the other set.
 The Hausdorff distance $d_{H}$ is a metric for the family of non-empty compact sets and for such sets $d_{H}(A,B)=0$ if and only if $A=B$.